denmanlab/TDA/README.md

 All numerical steps in the notebooks should be executed in order. <br> If there are multiple processing options per step, choose the desired method and run the cell before moving on to the next.

 1. ***01_CEBRA_embeddings.ipynb***
-   - loads cleaned spike data tensors from \data\ folder
+   - load cleaned spike data tensors from ```\data\``` folder
-   - trains CEBRA models
+   - train CEBRA models
-   - saves embeddings to pickle files
+   - save embeddings to pickle files
    - visualize embeddings

 2. ***02_Ripser.ipynb***
-   - loads embedding pickle files
+   - load embedding pickle files
-   - computes persistence homology using Ripser
+   - compute persistence homology using Ripser
-       - generates dgms - or persistence diagrams for each homology group (H0, H1, & H2)
+       - generate dgms (persistence diagrams) for each homology group (H0, H1, & H2)
    - plot dgms on a persistence diagram
-   - saves dgms to pickle files
+   - save dgms to pickle files

 3. ***03_betti_curves.ipynb***
-   - loads dgms pickle files
+   - load dgms pickle files
-   - generates betti curves
+   - generate betti curves
-         - plots betti numbers for each homology group during filtration
+         - plot betti numbers for each homology group during filtration

 4. ***04_persistence_landscapes.ipynb***
-    - loads dgms pickle files
+    - load dgms pickle files
-    - computes average persistence landscapes across embeddings, regions, & stimuli
+    - compute average persistence landscapes across embeddings, regions, & stimuli
          - persistence landscape is a vectorized representation of a persistence diagram. these plots are assumed to be more stable than betti curves and displays topological features as functions. often used as input to downstream pipelines like machine learning predictive models or statistical analyses.

 <br>